bitovi/academy/src/typescript/6-interfaces.md

 ## Overview

 Interfaces are a powerful way to enforce types and document expectations for how our code should run.
-Interfaces can be used in classes to create very robust components that are clearly documented by the shape defined by the interface.
+Interfaces used in classes allow "loose coupling" while providing a shape - multiple classes can use interfaces in many different ways.
 This section will cover how to write interfaces, setting optional properties, and the power of using interfaces in classes and functions.

 ## Interfaces in TypeScript